imasmitja/RLforUTracking/README.md

 ## Additional information

-This repositori is part of the **Artificial Intelligence methods for Underwater target Tracking (AIforUTracking)** project (ID: 893089) from a Marie Sklodowska-Curie Indvidual Fellowship.
+This repository is part of the **Artificial Intelligence methods for Underwater target Tracking (AIforUTracking)** project (ID: 893089) from a Marie Sklodowska-Curie Individual Fellowship.
 More info can be found [here](https://cordis.europa.eu/project/id/893089).

 **Acknowledgements**